varya/steroids/_posts/tizen/2013-10-14-config-xml-tizen.markdown

 <feature name="http://tizen.org/feature/screen.size.normal.720.1280"/>
 {% endhighlight %}

 The screen size feature is required by Tizen [Application Filtering](https://developer.tizen.org/help/index.jsp?topic=%2Forg.tizen.gettingstarted%2Fhtml%2Ftizen_overview%2Fapplication_filtering.htm) and must be present for the app to show up in Tizen App Stores.
+If it is configured improperly, your app will get rejected by the App Stores.

 ## Privileges and Tizen settings
 {% highlight xml %}